ccp84/c25k/README.md

                 </button>
 {% endif %}
 ```
-The returned list is checked for the currently logged in user id.
+The returned list is checked for the currently logged-in user id.
 If found, a green 'already in' version of the 'Count me in' button is displayed.
-Othewise a red button is displayed to indicate that they have not signed up for that session.
-PLEASE NOTE : The in line styling will be removed when custom CSS is added to the project later, however for the purposes of getting this feature to work this is the quickest way to test functionality for now.
+Otherwise, a red button is displayed to indicate that they have not signed up for that session.
+PLEASE NOTE: The in-line styling will be removed when custom CSS is added to the project later, however, to get this feature to work this is the quickest way to test functionality for now.

 ![count_me_in](documentation/count_me_in.png)

 ### Viewing a run register
-Leaders are able to see a list of runners signed up for each run in the leader only view of the run list page.
+Leaders can see a list of runners signed up for each run in the leader-only view of the run list page.
 A function returns a list of names from the Run table:
 ```python
 def take_register(self):
     register = [] # initialise empty list